grscheller/scheller-linux-archive/pythagTriples/README.md

-# A Pythagorean Triple generation program implemented in Haskell using the stack buildtool.
+# A Pythagorean Triple generation program

 A Pythagoean Triple is a tuple `(a, b, c)` such that `a^2 + b^2 = c^2`.

-This program generates all possible pythagorean triples such that `gcd(a, b, c) = 1` and `a, b, c > 0`.
+This program generates all possible pythagorean triples<br>
+such that `gcd(a, b, c) = 1` and `a, b, c > 0`.

+Implemented in Haskell using the stack buildtool.

 ## Usage:
 ```